Lepovirta/lepo/content/posts/2012-10-28-wicd-template-for-jyu-wireless-networks.md

 2. Place the downloaded file to your wicd templates directory: `/etc/wicd/encryption/templates/eap-ttls-pap`.
 3. Open Wicd network manager.
 4. Depending on whether you are part of the staff or a student, select either **jyu-staff** or **jyu-student** network, and open the properties for that network.
-5. Make sure you check the option “Use these settings for all networks sharing this essid”.
+5. Make sure you check the option "Use these settings for all networks sharing this essid".
 6. Select **EAP-TTLS-PAP** as encryption profile for the network.
-7. Type your JYU credentials (the ones you use in every JYU service) to “Indentity” and “Password” fields.
+7. Type your JYU credentials (the ones you use in every JYU service) to "Indentity" and "Password" fields.
 8. Save the changes, and connect.